FineFuturity/FrameUIForFirefox/README.md

 This theme is a step towards what I believe may solve the grand problem of unifying the desktop and tablet interface for ANY device form factor.

 #Reporting Issues
-This project is my first go at using CSS.
+FYI, this project is my first go at using CSS.
 As this is the initial release on top of that, I anticipate there will be issues.
 If you encounter any bugs or other issues, please post a thread and I'll do what I can, when I can.

+Also: as this theme is a both a thought experiment and work in progress, it is possible the look and feel will change over time.
+I welcome any and all suggestions for how this could be improved.  :)